November 6, 2025

 The Putz at Candle Tea

-Held at the Single Brothers House for nearly a century, Home Moravian's annual Candle Tea is a long-held tradition for many families who associate the event with the joyful anticipation of the Advent and Christmas seasons.
-This year’s Candle Tea will be Dec.
-4–14, with tours running every 15 minutes beginning in the early afternoon and ending around 8:30 p.m. (most evenings).
+Held for nearly a century at the Single Brothers House, Home Moravian’s annual Candle Tea is a cherished tradition marking the joyful anticipation of Advent and Christmas.
+This year’s event runs Dec.
+3–14 (Wed–Sat), with tours departing every 15 minutes from early afternoon through evening.

 Lovefeast

-Carols, coffee, and candlelight: simple traditions that have come to define the holiday season for many in Winston-Salem.
-They’re all components of the Christmas Eve Lovefeast, held annually at Moravian churches throughout the region.
-Although lovefeasts occur throughout the year, they take on a special glow at Christmastime.
-Toward the end of the service, the sanctuary lights give way to hundreds of flickering beeswax candles, passed hand-to-hand through the congregation.
-While the lights are dim, choir-led Christmas carols fill the air — among them, “Morning Star,” a traditional Moravian hymn that’s led by children and echoed by the congregation.
+Carols, coffee, and candlelight—simple traditions that have come to define Christmas in Winston-Salem.
+These are the hallmarks of the Christmas Eve Lovefeast, held annually at Moravian churches throughout the region.
+While Lovefeasts occur year-round, they take on a special glow at Christmastime, when sanctuaries are filled with music and the warm light of beeswax candles passed hand-to-hand.
+As the room glows, voices unite in “Morning Star,” a hymn led by children and echoed by the congregation.
 All services are free to attend.

-GOOD TO KNOW: There are more than two dozen Moravian churches in our region, and all hold Christmas Eve lovefeasts — with many holding multiple services.
-Most churches also hold a Christmas Lovefeast the Sunday prior to Christmas Eve.
-For specific service times, you’ll need to check individual church websites.
-(Here are the results of a quick search of Moravian churches in Winston-Salem.)
+GOOD TO KNOW: More than two dozen Moravian churches across the region hold Christmas Eve Lovefeasts, with many offering multiple services.
+Most also host a Christmas Lovefeast the Sunday before Christmas Eve.
+For exact times, visit individual church websites.
+(Search Moravian churches in Winston-Salem)

 More Can't-Miss Moravian Events